Docs

 Deprecation

-The deprecated VaadinWebSecurityConfigurerAdapter class was removed since Spring no longer has the WebSecurityConfigurerAdapter class.
+The deprecated VaadinWebSecurityConfigurerAdapter class was removed since Spring no longer includes the WebSecurityConfigurerAdapter class.
 Use instead the VaadinWebSecurity base class for your security configuration.
 Below is an example of this:

 @EnableWebSecurity